NVIDIA/modulus/examples/cfd/figconvnet/README.md

 which are currently out of reach for deep learning based methods.
 As a result, the problem is typically solved with slow numerical solvers.

-We propose **Triplane UNet**, a novel architecture that can efficiently solve CFD problems for very large 3D meshes and arbitrary input and output geometries.
-Triplane UNet efficiently combines U-shaped architecture, graph information gathering, and integration, learning efficient latent representation through the representation graph voxel layer.
+We propose **FIGConv UNet**, a novel architecture that can efficiently solve CFD problems for very large 3D meshes and arbitrary input and output geometries.
+FIGConv UNet efficiently combines U-shaped architecture, graph information gathering, and integration, learning efficient latent representation through the representation graph voxel layer.
 We empirically validate our approach on the industry benchmark